 Effectively performing such an audit means assigning specific dollar figures to each asset.
 With this information in hand, you can better prioritize which assets need the most security protections.

 2. Determine the Nature of Your Risk

 Different companies face various kinds of risks.
 For example, if you have many employees who use email, your most significant danger might be an email phishing attack.
 On the other hand, if your company writes software code, you could be at risk of faulty coding that allows a hacker to access one of your client's data files.
 The specific nature of your company's risk might not be evident until after an attack has occurred.
 But, for this reason, many businesses are partnering with IT and cybersecurity experts to help them construct their incident response plans.

 3. Construct Your Action Plan

-Once you have determined which assets are most critical to your business and the nature of your risk, you need to construct specific policies which mitigate those risks.
-This detailed action plan is sometimes called a playbook.
-Your company playbook should include several components, such as policies to prepare, detect, analyze and contain an attack, as well as those which will guide your people through the recovery phase in the event of an attack.
+Once you have determined which assets are most critical to your business and the nature of your risk, you need to construct specific policies and procedures that reduce those risks.
+This detailed action plan is often referred to as a playbook.
+Your company playbook should include four components.
+Policies to prepare for an attack, procedures to detect an attack, procedures to analyze an attack, and procedures to contain an attack.
+These policies and practices will guide your people through the phases of an attack.

 4. Create an Incident Response Team

-Each member of the team needs to know how he fits into the incident response plan, and which actions and policies outlined in the playbook are his or her responsibility.
-Key players on your incident response team typically include the incident response manager, security analysts, and threat researchers.
+Each team member needs to know how they fit into the incident response plan and which actions and policies outlined in the playbook are their responsibility.
+Key players on your incident response team typically include the incident response manager, security analysts, public relations champion, and threat researchers.

-As cyberattacks against businesses of all sizes become more pervasive, it is important for your business to take the steps necessary to protect sensitive data, including any customer data stored on your system.
-Although having the latest cybersecurity tools is an important first step, those tools are exponentially more effective when paired with a robust incident response plan.
+As cyberattacks against businesses of all sizes become more pervasive, your business needs to take the steps necessary to protect sensitive data, including any customer data stored on your system.
+Although having the latest cybersecurity tools is an essential first step, those tools are exponentially more effective when paired with a robust incident response plan.